This article was updated January 2025

-Establishing a comprehensive company policy that addresses the use of ChatGPT and AI at work is crucial to ensure ethical behaviour, protect sensitive data, and maintain a productive work environment.
+Establishing a comprehensive company policy that addresses the use of ChatGPT and AI at work remains crucial to ensure ethical behaviour, protect sensitive data, and maintain a productive work environment.
 Outlined below are key considerations for drafting a workplace policy, including examples of confidential information to avoid using in ChatGPT and the potential consequences of misusing such information.

 Training and Onboarding: